 This is not a low-light-tolerant plant.
 Don’t put it in a room with very little light or place it far away from a window.
 You can supplement your light with artificial grow lights, though.

-How often should you water a yucca?
+How often should you water it?

 We can’t talk about how to care for a yucca plant without talking about watering needs.
 These plants are very drought tolerant because they hoard water in their trunks.
 They do not require frequent watering.